GlobalWebIndex/challenge-python-v1/README.md

   ./manage.py runserver 8001
   ```
 - the address 127.0.0.1:8001 should be running indicating the api endpoints

+From there on everytime you want to run the app, just fire the database up and only do the last step (except if there migrations to be made).
 ## Docker

 - browse to the project path